Skip to Content

-3 Step Furniture Makeover – Flea Market Flip
+3 Step Thrifted Furniture Transformation: Easy DIY Makeover

-This 3-Step Furniture Makeover – Flea Market Flip was a quick & easy way to transform this cute chest into the perfect piece for our main bedroom.
+Want an easy way to update old or thrifted furniture?
+See this 3-Step Furniture Transformation for a quick and easy DIY makeover.
 Using only Chalk Paint & Wax, this tired chest has an updated finish and great farmhouse style.

 Y’all, I finally got my Christmas Present in January!
 LOL!!!
 I had wanted a new piece for our bedroom but couldn’t find what I wanted.
-A few weeks ago, I found a Small Chest that was the right size at a Flea Market.
+A few weeks ago, I found a small chest that was the right size at a Flea Market Thrift Shop.
 It just needed an update, and it would be perfect!

 This space beside our bed has been filled with this cute little table since we moved here.
 It was a leftover piece from our previous home, and although I love the table, it isn’t working for me any longer.

-The table needs to be bigger for the space and provide more storage.
-So, I’ve been looking for the perfect piece to fill this spot.
+The table is too small for this space and provides no storage.
+So, we’ve been looking for the perfect piece to fill this spot.

 Previous side table.